 Tukwila T

-The rate structure indicates whether it is a flat rate, block rate, or based on time of use.
+The rate structure indicates whether it is a flat rate or based on time of use.
 The rate structure is displayed on your bill under "Peak."

 Elements include types of energy used, demand for energy, and other charges to cover the cost of service.

-• Unit charge: That portion of a customer's bill based on the electric energy (kWh) consumed.
+• Energy charge: That portion of a customer's bill based on the electric energy (kWh) consumed.

-• Demand charge: That portion of a customer's bill based on the peak electricity demanded.
+• Demand charge: That portion of a customer's bill based on their highest demand during a billing cycle.

 • Power factor penalty charge: The measure of how effectively power is being used at the service location.
 The penalty charge is only assessed if the power factor is less than 97%.
 This is typically only used for industrial facilities using large electric equipment that place a heavier than normal drain on the power source.